Flavored teas are usually associated with lots of sugar. This mango pineapple sun tea is sweetened with just fruit.

 I have never cooked with tea, but love to drink tea.
-I decided to experiment with my favorite iced tea and add fruit puree to sweeted the tea without sugar.
+I decided to experiment with my favorite iced tea and add fruit puree to sweetened the tea without sugar.

-I pureed in my Vitamix 1 cup of mango chunks and 1 cup of fresh pineapple pieces with 1 cup of pineapple juice.
-I added the pureed fruit mixture to the tea and stirred.
+- Puree 1 cup of mango chunks and 1 cup of fresh pineapple pieces with 1 cup of pineapple juice.

 Mango Pineapple Sun Tea